cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://whoisfreaks.com/">Whois Freaks</a> — API which allows you to search Whois-database (430M+ domains since 1986) by keyword, company name or owner name
 </br><a href='https://www.expireddomains.net/deleted-domains/'>Expireddomains.net</a> — lists of deleted and expired domains (last 7 days)
 </br><a href='http://whoisds.com/newly-registered-domains'>WhoisDS.com</a> — database of domains registered in the last day
+</br><a href='https://api.domaindumper.com'>API Domaindumper</a> — An interesting tool for researchers of IT history and data journalists.
+Just an FREE API that shows how many sites were registered in each domain zone on a given day (since January 1, 1990)
 </br><a href='http://ptrarchive.com/'>ptrarchive.com</a> — search by 230 billion DNS records retrieved from 2008 to the present.
 </br><a href='https://www.peeringdb.com/'>PeeringDB</a> — Freely available, user-maintained, database of networks, and the go-to location for interconnection data.
 </br><a href='https://iqwhois.com/advanced-search'>IQWhois</a> — Search whois data by address, city, name, surname, phonenumber